computer-virus/WulffrithLauncher/Readme.md

 - Automatically Closes When Unfocused

 ### Planned Implementations (Bare Minimum):
+- Change launcher window scaling to be adaptive to screen size
 - Implement A Better Grid System That Can More Accurately Match The Purposed Margins
 - Error Checking For Invalid File Format And Warn User
 - Load Image Data From Directory Into Temporary Storage